Adityav1296/cryptonite_taskphase_Aditya/MODULE 2 -- PONDERING PATHS.md

 ***Solution:***

 Follow correct format to use '.' for relative paths.
+Also make sure that you are in the right directory.
 _________________________________________________________

 # IMPLICIT RELATIVE PATH